Making Spaces

 We're also not doing that.

 Then there's...
 I'm reaching my limits here.
-Animal crossing?
+Animal Crossing?
 Where it's not about the architecture per se, but much more about how you decorate a given space?
 I didn't get very far in Animal Crossing.

-I swear I remember some houses exactly like this in Los Angeles.
+I swear I remember some houses EXACTLY like this in Los Angeles.

 Comments